szczyglis-dev/php-ultra-small-proxy/README.md

 echo $output;

 ```
-Make sure to have write permissions to `./cookies` directory.
-Make sure to have write permissions to `./cache` directory.
+Make sure to have write permissions to `./cookies` and `./cache` directories.

 ### BE CAREFUL: directory with cookies should not be available to the public!